vitalik/django-ninja/docs/docs/tutorial/response-schema.md

     owner: models.ForeignKey("auth.User", null=True, blank=True)
 ```

-Now let's output all task and for each task output some fields about the user
+Now let's output all tasks, and for each task, output some fields about the user.

 ```Python  hl_lines="13 16"
 from typing import List